roybrown77/wu-tang-react-node-template/README.md

 Hosting server:

-- Heroku / Amazon Web Services (AWS) - platform-as-a-service (PaaS) that simplifies app deployment and management by abstracting infrastructure complexities, while running on top of AWS to leverage its cloud infrastructure for scalability, storage, and security
+- Heroku - platform-as-a-service (PaaS) that simplifies app deployment and management by abstracting infrastructure complexities, while running on top of AWS to leverage its cloud infrastructure for scalability, storage, and security

+General:

+- Human Intelligence (HI) - human (from Earth) ability to learn, reason, solve problems, understand complex ideas, adapt to new situations, and use knowledge and experience to make decisions.

 # To run app locally:

-1. install node version indicated in .nvmrc file
+1. install NodeJs version indicated in .nvmrc file
 2. open command line to root of this project and type:
 3. npm i
 4. cd src/frontend